themusecatcher/vue-amazing-ui/docs/guide/components/modal.md

 }
 function openNumberFixed() {
   modal.value.info({
-    title: 'This is a number fixed modal',
+    title: '60px This is a number fixed modal',
     content: 'Some descriptions ...',
     centered: false,
-    top: 100
+    top: 60
   })
 }
 function openPercentFixed() {
   modal.value.info({
-    title: 'This is a percent fixed modal',
+    title: '20% This is a percent fixed modal',
     content: 'Some descriptions ...',
     centered: false,
     top: '20%'
+  })
+}
+function openVerticalCentered() {
+  modal.value.info({
+    title: 'This is a vertically centered modal',
+    content: 'Some descriptions ...',
+    centered: true
   })
 }
 function openDelayedModal() {